thoughtspot/cs_tools/docs/cs-tools/overview.md

   functionality for clients who have a well-adopted platform.

 Options:
-  -h, --help  Show this message and exit.
+  -h, --help, --helpfull  Show this message and exit.

 Tools:
-  archiver            Manage stale answers and pinboards within your platform. extractor           Extract data from a worksheet, view, or table in your platform. rtql                Enable querying the ThoughtSpot TQL CLI from a remote machine. rtsload             Enable loading files to ThoughtSpot from a remote machine. security-sharing    Scalably manage your table- and column-level security right in the browser. transfer-ownership  Transfer ownership of all objects from one user to another.
+  archiver            Manage stale answers and pinboards within your platform. bulk-deleter        Bulk delete metadata objects from your ThoughtSpot platform. extractor           Extract data from a worksheet, view, or table in your platform. rtql                Enable querying the ThoughtSpot TQL CLI from a remote machine. rtsload             Enable loading files to ThoughtSpot from a remote machine. searchable          Explore your ThoughtSpot metadata, in ThoughtSpot! security-sharing    Scalably manage your table- and column-level security right in the browser. transfer-ownership  Transfer ownership of all objects from one user to another.
 ```